Azure-Samples/media-services-v3-dotnet-tutorials/README.md

 author: Juliako
 ---

-# Azure Media Services v3 tutorials starter samples
+# Azure Media Services v3 tutorials

 The projects in this repository support the Azure Media Services v3 tutorials topics: